pradykaushik/Distributed-BankingApplication/Readme.txt

 3. Compile the project using the following command, make

-4. Now run the bash script branch.sh on as many ports as required (can be different machines too) using the following command, ./branch.sh <branch name> <port>
+4. Now run the bash script branch.sh on on different machines (has to be different machines as the IP address needs to be different.
+Just different ports on the same machine won't work) using the following command, ./branch.sh <branch name> <port>

 5. Update the branches.txt file with the branch name and port number of all the running instances.